kmartyn30/MechaCar_Statistical_Analysis/README.md

   In this analysis I implemented the function of lm() to create the data frame.
-This then implicated the variables and correlation to the coefficients with r-values as multiple R-squared" 0.7085 which is utilized as a powereful tool to determine the quantified realtion between the variables and predicatively can be utilized as a influencial decision making within the prcess baed on the meanfulness to the model.
+This then implicated the variables and correlation to the coefficients with r-values as multiple R-squared" 0.7085 which is utilized as a powereful tool to determine the quantified relations between the variables and predicatively can be utilized as a influencial decision making within the process based on the meanfulness to the model.
-  The R-squared is 0.7085 which is 71% approzimately of the variables of the dependnet variables which is moderate strength correlation.
+  The R-squared is 0.7085 which is 71% approzimately of the variables of the dependent variables which is moderate strength correlation.
 The p-value of
   the linear regression model is 2.767e-06, (2.76 x 10 to the 6th power) which is least than the assused 0.05%.
 Therefore it results a slope of the linear model not being zero, in turn it is suffiencent to reject the null hypythosis.
 The adjusted R-squared as 0.6524 which means there is a likelihood that the probablity that the date points will fit the linear model.